GongWenwuu/GongWenwuu.github.io/index.md

 ## News and Updates

 - **July 2023：**One conference paper has been accepted by <a href="https://2023.ieee-itsc.org/"> ITSC 2023 </a>.
-- **June 2023: **Happy to be sponsored by the International Training program for outstanding young scientific researchers of Guangdong Province.
+- **June 2023：**Happy to be sponsored by the International Training program for outstanding young scientific researchers of Guangdong Province.
 - **June 2023：**One paper has been accepted by <a href="https://www.sciencedirect.com/journal/applied-mathematical-modelling"> AMM</a>

 <br>